robertour/CulSim/README.md

 running simultaneously, and the rest waiting for them to finish.

 3. The use of objects in the simulation is avoided.
 Instead, direct Java Matrices is used.
-You will see a lot of confusing indexes.
-Fun times.
-In 10 years, you will have a powerful machine at home to make a Netlogo version, and yet be able to run it in your phone.
+You will see a lot of confusing indexes, fun times!!
+In 10 years, you may have a powerful machine at home to make a Netlogo version, and yet be able to run it in your phone.
 For now, my laptop can not do any better.
+Yes, I tried Netlogo, it is just way to slow.

 4. Modularization is avoided in order to reduce the number of method calls.
 This becomes significant when a code has to run for 102 400 000 times (in a 32x32)

 5. As a consequence of the previous, the code is repetitive.
 Each class (that inherits from simulation) re-implement the wheel.
-You will find that most of the code in `run_experiment` is very repetitive.
+You will find that most of the code in `run_experiment` is very repetitive, i.e. I didn't factorize intentionally.

 6. Buffered writers are used, so I/O is reduced and the output to files is not immediate.